env3d/algorithm-binary-search/README.md

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=list_of_items%20%3D%20%5B'it',%20'was',%20'the',%20'season',%20'of',%20'light',%20'it',%20'was',%20'the',%20'season',%20'of',%20'darkness'%5D%0Alist_of_items%20%3D%20sorted%28list_of_items%29%0A%0Adef%20find_item_in_list%28target%29%3A%0A%20%20%20%20left,%20right%20%3D%200,%20len%28list_of_items%29%20-%201%0A%20%20%20%20while%20left%20%3C%3D%20right%3A%0A%20%20%20%20%20%20%20%20mid%20%3D%20%28left%20%2B%20right%29%20//%202%0A%20%20%20%20%20%20%20%20item%20%3D%20list_of_items%5Bmid%5D%0A%20%20%20%20%20%20%20%20if%20item%20%3D%3D%20target%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20return%20True%0A%20%20%20%20%20%20%20%20elif%20item%20%3C%20target%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20left%20%3D%20mid%20%2B%201%0A%20%20%20%20%20%20%20%20else%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20right%20%3D%20mid%20-%201%0A%20%20%20%20return%20False%0A%20%20%20%20%0Afind_item_in_list%28'light'%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=24&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 NOTE: Not only do we need to sort the list, the code is also considerably more complex.
-This is very typical of advanced algorithms - they are often much more complex in it's implementation.
+This is very typical of advanced algorithms - they are often much more complex in its implementation.

 ### Questions